 For individual GPA calculations related to academic standing and graduation from a college or school, students should refer to their academic dean's office.

 For academic purposes, law students must be enrolled for a minimum of 10 credit hours to be considered full time in the fall and spring.
 For more information, visit the Colorado Law website.
 Law students may apply a maximum of 18 credit hours toward a degree during the fall and spring semesters.
-For further information and guidelines, students should see specific college and school sections of this catalog.
 Students who receive financial aid or veterans benefits or who live in university housing should check with the appropriate office regarding course-load requirements for eligibility purposes.